 - Turn off the controller.
-Hold pushbutton B3 while starting the controller, until you see the Setup Options.
+Hold pushbutton B3 while starting the controller, until you see the message Setup Options.

-- Click B3 to cycle through all available options, and click B1 or B2 to increase or decrease the option value.
+- Click B3 to cycle through all available options, and click B1 or B2 to increase or decrease the value of each option.
 Note that some options can only be set via the web interface and cannot be changed using buttons.

 - Once you are done, hold B3 again, until the controller restarts.
 Your changes are now saved and applied.

 Self-test: this is activated by holding B1 while starting the controller.
 The self-test mode opens each station for 10 seconds in turn, including stations on the zone expansion boards (if you have).
 This is useful for quickly checking if all stations are working.
 The self-test time can be changed in options.

-Reset: on OpenSprinkler 2.0 and prior versions, holding B2 while starting the controller, until you see the Reset screen.
+Reset: on OpenSprinkler 2.0 and prior versions, holding B2 while starting the controller provides a short-cut to the Reset option.
 Select yes and then hold B3, a hardware reset will be triggered, and the controller will recover to default settings.

 List of Options (Firmware 1.8.3 and 2.0.3)

-The latest firmware version is 1.8.3.
-On pre-release OpenSprinkler v2.0s the equivalent firmware version is 2.0.0.
+The latest firmware version is 1.8.3 for 1.x hardware, and 2.0.3 for 2.x hardware.
 The complete list of options are described below: